e3mandle6n1/apex-jpath/README.md

 | Recursive Descent | `$..property` | Find property at any level |
 | Slice | `$.array[0:2]` | Extract slice of array |

+## Limitations and Design Choices

+This library is intentionally focused on the most common and essential JSONPath features that are safe and performant on the Salesforce platform.
+The following advanced features are **not supported**:

+*   **Script Expressions (`(...)`):** Executing arbitrary script is a security risk and is disallowed by the Apex runtime.
+This library does not and will not support `eval()`-style expressions. **Why it's omitted:**
+    - **Security Risk:** Executing arbitrary script expressions is equivalent to `eval()`, which is a massive security vulnerability.
+It is explicitly disallowed in Apex for this reason.
+    - **Complexity:** Building a safe and efficient expression parser and evaluator from scratch in Apex is a monumental task that would make the library incredibly large and slow.
+*   **Complex Logical Filters (`&&`, `||`):** Support for combining conditions within a single filter is omitted to prevent hitting Salesforce governor limits.
+For complex queries, it is recommended to chain filters or process results with Apex.
+    *   **Example:** First, query `$.employees[?(@.salary > 50000)]`, then iterate over the results in Apex to apply a second condition.
+*   **JSONPath Functions (`.length()`, `.avg()`):** Standardised JSONPath functions are not implemented to keep the library lightweight and maintainable.
+*   **Root Access in Filters (`$`):** Referencing the root of the JSON document (`$`) from within a filter expression (`@`) is not supported.

+By omitting features that rely on `eval()` or require highly complex, CPU-intensive parsing, the library remains secure and efficient, staying well within governor limits for all reasonable use cases.
+It provides a massive leap in functionality over parsing JSON manually with `JSON.deserializeUntyped` and nested loops, while avoiding the advanced edge cases that offer diminishing returns for their immense implementation cost and risk.

 ## Testing

 Run all tests using: